 Photo credit: Clare ~ Curious Columbus on Instagram

 Kids love scavenger hunts!
 They are fun for the whole family.
-If you’d like to have some great time together, you can create a scavenger hunt using this idea.
+If you’d like to have a great time together, you can create a scavenger hunt using this idea.
 Grab a cardboard box and start making that list.
 Even if you aren’t able to hit the beach, you could easily customize this and have yourself the perfect summer activity!

 Solar System Learning Craft